Reports and Campaigns

 Labour councils have continued to privatise, close and cut vital services, jobs and pay.
 The spectre of the end of the central government grant to local authorities means that councils look to sell-offs, luxury developments and deals with private developers to increase income.
 Labour councils should stop making cuts.
 And their plans should go further, to include mass council house building and measures such as rent control in the private sector.

 Labour-led councils have billions of pounds in general reserves.
-These funds, along with use of powers to borrow money, could be used to help implement legal no-cuts budgets, while launching a struggle against Tory austerity which could defeat the government.
+These funds, along with use of powers to borrow money, could be used to help implement legal no-cuts budgets, while launching a struggle to demand sufficient funding from the government.